fractal-code/meteor-azure/README.md

 </rule>
 ```

-Note that with this approach Meteor will not automatically set ROOT_URL to 'https' if specified falsely.
+Note that with this approach ROOT_URL should be prefixed with 'https' (if not already)

 ### Example